 Other than the contracted exit schemes which were abolished many years ago, it’s hard to recall a perfectly timed exit.

 Some have been too early, some too late, some for too little return when a higher return might have been possible; most have satisfied some investors but by no means all.
 Keeping all the people happy all the time is a challenge.
-When is the right time to dispose of an EIS or VCT investment?
+When is the right time to exit an EIS or VCT investment?
 As soon as possible after the expiry of the tax term or wait until the perfect market conditions?

 I was reminded of this age-old problem the other day when reading Luke Johnson in his Sunday Times column titled The secrets of selling an investment at the right time.
 Even he claims to have hardly ever got the timing right!
 But in the case of EISs and VCTs the issue is complicated by the tax relief.
 With all tax-efficient investments there is a minimum term required in order to retain your tax relief: 3 years in the case of EIS and SEIS; and 5 years for VCTs.
 Among tax-efficient shareholders, there is a general preference for an early exit, that’s to say as soon as possible after the 3 or 5 years is up, so investors can take their cash and re-invest to obtain further tax relief.
 But this is certainly not everyone’s preference.
 There are cycles in all markets, and the expiry of the 3 year term can often co-incide with a downturn in a particular industry, leading a number of investors to argue for holding on to their shares in the hope of a higher offer.